 Students at Bishop Heber High School understand that we have limited resources and appreciate that property should be respected; everyone must treat property of the School or individuals with respect.
-Students discovered to have damaged School property (including books, materials and displays), either deliberately or through reckless behaviour will be disciplined by the Subject or Year Leader.
+Students discovered to have damaged School property (including books, materials and displays), either deliberately or through reckless behaviour will be disciplined by the Subject or Year Leader and this could result in a suspension.
 In addition to any other measures taken, parents/carers will be informed and students will be asked to make a financial contribution towards the cost of damage or repairs.
 Accidental damage should be reported immediately to a member of staff, who will inform the Main School Office to alert the site team, but no further action will be taken.
-Failure to do so will lead to sanctions within the guidelines of this policy (Appendix C).
+Failure to do so will lead to sanctions within the guidelines of this policy (Appendix D).
 Serious or repeated cases will be referred to the Headteacher and may result in exclusion from the School.